Luos-io/Documentation/src/pages/prototyping_boards/boards_list/jack-power-input.md

  - plug inner diameter : 2 mm
  - plug outer diameter : 5.5 mm

 See the <a href="https://datasheet.octopart.com/694106301002-W%C3%BCrth-Elektronik-datasheet-111088219.pdf" target="_blank">DC power jack datasheet</a> for more information.

+> **Warning:** For your choice of power supply adapter, the max Ampere value should not exceed 5A.

 This board is not active, you can't detect it in a network.